 Active learning: Bringing ideas to life

-At Toronto Waldorf School, in Toronto, Ontario, ideas aren't passive, they're something to create, recreate, act out and illustrate.
+At Toronto Waldorf School, ideas aren't passive, they're something to create, recreate, act out and illustrate.
 From Grades 1 to 8, the only textbooks that the students use are for higher level math.
 The rest they write themselves.

 "Students make their own books for each subject and theme," says teacher Kathryn Humphrey.